daniel-simpson/blog/content/posts/2020-04-06---entityframework-and-jsonpatch.md

 I want to query the customer, and their quotes, display them on my web interface, allow the user to make changes to them, then patch in those changes - to the customer, and to their quotes.

 When I first thought through this problem (again, prior to attempting an implementation) I thought that Entity Framework would "just work."
-And Entity Framework _would_ just work - Entity Framework Core on the otherhand would not.
-The reason being how both frameworks handle lazy-loading of linked entities.
+And Entity Framework _would_ just work - Entity Framework Core, on the other hand, would not.
+The reason being how both frameworks handle the lazy-loading of linked entities.

 In Entity Framework, adding the `virtual` modifier to my `Quotes` collection should have done the trick.
 Entity Framework Core doesn't work that way.